ellisdeakinn-boop/elevate-funnel-big-j-sales/brief.md

 [subject] You watched the video.
 Now what?
 [body] Hey,

-Thanks for watching.
-I know you're sitting on this decision.
-Four grand is real money, and I get it.
-But I want to ask you something.

-How much longer are you willing to stay in that job?
-How much longer can your body, your family, your sanity actually take it?

-Because here's what I know.
-The people who applied and went through the program?
-Sarah, Jordan, Harry?
-They all had the same doubt you're having right now.
-They were all thinking the same thing.
-And they all clicked apply anyway.

-Eight weeks later, they had remote sales jobs.

-I'm not saying this to pressure you.
-I'm saying this because you need to know the cost of waiting is way higher than the cost of the program.

-When you're ready to move, apply.

-—
+You watched the VSL about getting a remote sales job.
+Good sign.
+That means you're thinking about it.

+Most people who watch don't apply.
+They think about it.
+They go back to their job.
+And nothing changes.

+I'm writing to tell you something simple: thinking about it won't get you the remote job.
+Applying will.

+Sarah thought about it for a week.
+Then she applied.
+Two months later she made $10,000 in commission.

+Jordan applied the same day.
+Three months in she's at $25,000 a month.

+The difference between them and everyone else isn't that they're smarter.
+It's that they applied.

+If you're ready to stop thinking about leaving your 9-5 and actually do it, click the link below and apply.
+We'll talk.

+If you're not ready, that's fine.
+But don't come back in six months wishing you'd applied today.

+Let's go.

+[Name]

 Email 2:
-[subject] Three people.
-Zero to $50k.
-Here's how they did it.
-[body] Hey again,
+[subject] This is what $50,000 a month looks like [body] Hey,

-I want to show you exactly what's possible.
-Not theory.
-Real results from real people who started exactly where you are.
+I want to show you something.

-Sarah: $10,000 in her second month.
-Zero sales experience when she started.
+Harry came into this program at zero.
+No remote sales experience.
+No remote job.
+Nothing.

+Six months later, he's making $50,000 a month in commission.

+Not his salary.
+His commission.

+That's $600,000 a year.

+He left his 9-5 job.
+He's remote.
+He works from wherever he wants.
+He's got the money to do the things he wanted to do.

+He's not special.
+He's not smarter than you.
+He just applied.
+He did the work.
+He followed the system.

-Jordan: Started at $5k a month.
-Three months later, $25k a month.
+Jordan did the same thing.
+Started at $5,000 a month.
+Three months in, $25,000 a month.

-Harry: Zero to $50k a month in six months.

-You're probably thinking one of two things.
-Either "that's not possible" or "that's not possible for me."
-I used to think both of those things too.
-Then I actually built it and then I actually coached other people to do it.

-It's possible.
-And it's possible for you.

-The only question is whether you're ready to stop thinking about your life and actually change it.

-Apply when you are.

-—
+Sarah made $10,000 in her second month.

+These aren't accidents.
+These are results from people like you who decided to stop thinking and start doing.

+I'm not saying you'll be at $50,000 a month in six months.
+But I am saying if you don't apply, you'll definitely not be there in six months.

+Click the link and apply.
+Let's talk about your situation.

+[Name]

 Email 3:
-[subject] The spots are filling up
+[subject] Spots are filling up
 [body] Hey,

-Just a heads up.
-Spots for the next cohort are filling.
-I only work with a small group at a time because I actually coach people 1:1.
-I'm not running a course factory.

-If you've been sitting on this, now's the time to move.

-You can either apply and get into the program and have a remote sales job in eight to ten weeks.
-Or you can think about it for another month, another three months, another year.
-Your choice.

-But the longer you wait, the longer you stay in that job that's killing you.

-Apply here.
-Let's do this.

-—
+Quick update: I'm taking on a limited number of people into the program this month, and spots are filling.

+I do this on purpose.
+I want to work with people who are serious.
+When you have fewer people, you can give better coaching.
+Better results follow.

+If you've been thinking about applying, today's the day.
+Don't wait until all the spots are gone and then reach out saying you wish you'd applied earlier.

+I've had that happen.
+It sucks.

+Click the link.
+Fill out the application.
+Let's see if this is right for you.

+You've got a remote sales job waiting.
+You just have to take the step.

+[Name]

 ---

 ## Ad Angles

-I help 9-5ers get remote sales jobs in 8-10 weeks.
+I help 9-5ers escape their job and land remote sales roles in 8-10 weeks.
+My last client went from $5k to $25k a month in three months.
+Apply if you're serious about leaving.,Tried crypto?
+Tried other online businesses?
+None of it worked because you need an actual remote job with real commission.
+Get one in under 10 weeks.
+Apply now.,Harry makes $50,000 a month in commission now.
+He started at zero six months ago.
 Sarah made $10k in her second month.
-Jordan went from $5k to $25k per month.
-Harry hits $50k monthly.
-Your boss is replaceable.
-Your skill isn't.,Stuck in a job that makes you feel worthless?
-I went from carpenter to $50k a month in commission.
-Now I show other people how.
-1:1 coaching, group calls, real results.
-Apply if you're serious about leaving your 9-5.,You've tried crypto.
-You've tried side hustles.
-None of them paid off.
-But sales does.
-If you can learn to sell, you can make $5k-$50k a month remote.
-I've done it for five years.
-I'll show you how.,Your body hurts.
-Your family hates your job.
-Your boss drains you.
-A remote sales job changes all of that.
-Eight weeks.
-That's how long it took Harry to go from zero to $50k monthly commission.,Sales is the only skill that guarantees you'll never go broke.
-Remote companies will pay you $5k, $10k, $25k a month to sell for them.
-I teach the playbook I use.
-Apply for 1:1 coaching and group calls.
+This is what's possible when you stop trying to do it alone.,You hate your boss.
+Your body hurts.
+Your family's frustrated.
+You want out.
+A remote sales job is the answer.
+I'll get you one in 8-10 weeks, or we don't work together.,You're mid-20s, making over $70k, and completely unfulfilled.
+You see the lifestyle online and you want it.
+Remote sales commission is the fastest way there.
+Apply for the program today.

 ---

 ## Result Cards
-- **$10,000** — Sarah: earned in her second month, started from zero
+- **$10,000** — Sarah: Made $10k in her second month starting from zero
-- **$25,000** — Jordan: per month in commission after three months
+- **$25,000** — Jordan: Went from $5k to $25k per month in three months
-- **$50,000** — Harry: per month in commission after six months
+- **$50,000** — Harry: Now makes $50k monthly in commission after six months

 ## FAQ / Objection Handling
 **Q: I've done sales training before.
 Why is this different?**
-A: Most sales training teaches you theory or outdated scripts.
-I teach you the exact remote sales playbook I've used for five years to build a $50k per month business, then I coach you 1:1 until you're actually landing remote jobs and making commissions.
+A: Most sales training teaches you theory without getting you an actual remote job.
+We do both.
+You learn the skill AND we get you placed in a role that pays commission within 8 to 10 weeks.
+My clients are making real money, not just knowing more about sales.

+**Q: This is $4,000.
+That's a lot of money.**
+A: Sarah made $10,000 in her second month.
+Jordan is at $25k a month.
+Harry's at $50k monthly.
+When you're making $5k to $25k a month in commission, the investment pays for itself in the first month.
+Most people spend that much on things that don't change their life.

-**Q: Four grand is a lot of money.
-Can I try this myself first?**
+**Q: I think I'll just try this by myself first.**
-A: You've already tried crypto, side hustles, and extra shifts.
-That's cost you time, energy, and money you didn't get back.
-Eight weeks with direct coaching gets you a remote sales job instead of months of guessing.
+A: You've already tried that approach.
+You tried crypto, other online businesses, picking up extra shifts.
+None of those worked.
+What's different now is you need actual guidance and accountability.
+That's what this is.

 **Q: I don't think it's me.
-I think my script is the problem.**
+I think it's the script.**
-A: The script matters, but not as much as you think.
-I've trained people who had terrible scripts and they still made $5k-$50k months once we fixed their mindset and delivery.
-The problem is usually how you're selling, not what you're saying.

-**Q: Is this really going to work for someone like me?**
-A: If you're in your mid-20s, making over $70k, hate your job, and actually want to change your life, then yes.
-I've done this five years.
-Harry, Jordan, and Sarah all started exactly where you are.
+A: The script matters, but so does the mindset, the pitch, the follow-up, and which companies you target.
+We fix all of it.
+That's why Sarah went from zero to $10k and Harry is now at $50k.
+It's not one thing.
+It's everything.

+**Q: How long will this take?**
+A: You'll have a remote sales job lined up within 8 to 10 weeks.
+Some people move faster.
+The point is you're not waiting around doing the same dead-end job while you figure this out.